William Thompson (aeronautics commissioner): Government service

+Retirement from Delta and business, later works

-Thompson sold his business interests in 2000-2001 and took an early retirement from Delta Air Lines in 2005.
+Thompson sold his business interests in 2000–2001 and took an early retirement from Delta Air Lines in 2005.
 He devoted his energies to speaking and writing, giving back to the community and spending time with his family.
-Also in 2005 he co-authored a self-help book entitled Conversations On Success with John Gray of Men are From Mars-Women are From Venus- fame and self-help gurus Brian Tracy and Jim Rohn.
+In 2005 he co-authored a self-help book entitled Conversations On Success with John Gray (author of Men Are from Mars, Women Are from Venus) and self-help authors Brian Tracy and Jim Rohn.
 In 2008, he came out of retirement to become President and CEO of the Association of Graduates at his alma mater, the United States Air Force Academy.
 He retired from this position on June 30, 2017.
-Under his leadership the Association enjoyed tremendous growth.
+Under his leadership the Association grew substantially.
 The number of local chapters increased from 30 to 86, revenue more than doubled and assets grew from $35 million to over $56 million.
-For the organization's many accomplishments, Thompson was recognized internationally in 2015 as one of Most Innovative Business Leaders.
+For the organization's many accomplishments, Thompson was recognized internationally in 2015 as one of the most innovative business leaders.